ktravers/ktravers.github.io/_posts/2018-03-14-pattern-matching.md

 ![Pattern Matching Hearts Elixir]({{ site.baseurl }}/images/posts/pattern-matching-heart-elixir.png "Pattern Matching Hearts Elixir")

 Think back to the last time someone tried to sell you on some shiny, new tech.
-Maybe it was (yet another) a Javascript framework.
+Maybe it was (yet another) Javascript framework.
 Maybe it was non-relational databases.
-Or maybe it was this cool new functional programming language everyone's talking about: [Elixir](https://elixir-lang.org/).
+Or maybe it was this cool new functional programming language everyone's talking about, [Elixir](https://elixir-lang.org/).

 As programmers, we hear these pitches all the time, so it takes something truly compelling to win us over.